JuneTien/floating_sidebar/README.md

 ***
 ####

-I use the create-react-app to start this React project, and added the drag component into this project.
+I use the create-react-app to start this React project, and added the floating bar on the page.
+This  floating bar can move to left or right.

 ***
 Live demo step: